SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Mahik99/PROJECT_PRESENTATION.md

 - To test using Vitest, I need to be able to check that the name of the country is expected to match the correct capital.
 For example, expect Japan to be Tokyo.
 I also need a test to account for a country that isn't found where the expected output would be 'Country not found'.

-# Bonus Task 🚀:
+# Bonus Challenge 🚀:

 ## MVP 2 🤯:

-- For the bonus task, users need to be able to create a function that will be able to return true if a country is in Europe and false if it isn't.
+- For the bonus challenge, users need to be able to create a function that will be able to return true if a country is in Europe and false if it isn't.
 They should also account for typo's and countries which arent listed by returning a message which says `sorry `${...}` is not in the list of known countries`.

 - First users will need to create a variable which will store a list of the countries in Europe from the variable that was created for the first MVP.

 - Inside the function, users will need to input a parameter.
 Next they should use an if statement to check if the 'country' doesn't in the countries variable (this accounts for typo's, any countries that aren't lsited etc).
 If it doesn't exist it needs to console log an error message.
 Else it should return true/ false.

 - Since the variable for the countries in Europe should be an array, users can use the `includes()` method to check if all the countries in the countries variable are included in the countries in Europe array.
-This method will true or false if the country is in Europe and false if it isn't.
+This method will return true if the country is in Europe and false if it isn't.

 - Testing: I need to create a test that will expect the value to be true if the country eg France is in Europe and a test to expect the value to be false if the country eg Pakistan is not in Europe.
 I also need to test for an invalid input eg a typo or a country not listed.
-I should also account for no/empty input.